szetyng/HLP5/VisualTest/Documentation/SingleR.md

 All the modules in the VisUAL framework provided have been placed in `VProgam.fs` and have been given the namespace `VisualTest`.
 Any changes in the file directory for `VisualApp`, `VisualTest` and `VisualWork` are to be reflected accordingly in `defaultParas` located in the `VTest` module.

-Several changes have been made to the framework when used to test `SingleR.fs`.
-The function `RunVisualWithFlagsOut` has been modified so that it can read 13 memory locations in postlude by using register `R0` which was initially used to store the flags.
-As a result, it has lost the functionality to check for flags, which is not needed by this module but can be easily reverted if need be.
-Furthermore, `GETWRAPPER` has been prepended with `STOREALLMEM` to allow us to write test data into memory.

 |Instructions   |Feature specification tested|
 |---------------|----------------------------|